nicklocicero/java-hello-world/README.md

 # java-hello-world
-The first project I did in Java.
+The trite and cliche project we all do when starting a new language.
+Cheers with Java!